strapi/strapi/docs/3.0.0-beta.x/guides/deployment.md

 Create the [Cloud SQL database](https://cloud.google.com/sql/docs/postgres/create-manage-databases) which the app is going to use.

-Take note of the user name (default is `postgres'`) and password.
+Take note of the user name (default is `postgres`) and password.

 The first database will be created with name `default`.
 This cannot be deleted.

-Create another database, named `strapi`.
+Create another database, named `strapi` for example.
 It may be useful to delete and and re-create this while you are experimenting with the application setup.

 ### Create app.yaml and .gcloudignore